In this Restaurant Impossible episode, Robert Irvine visits Whiskey Creek Steakhouse in Keyport, Washington.

 The business has also cost them their cars, life insurance and savings.

-Pat is in ill health, having been diagnosed with a congested paraphilia, diabetes type 2, high cholesterol and high blood pressure.
+Pat is in ill health, having been diagnosed with a congested paraphilia.

-Karan thinks the most challenging thing is to see Pat's health deteriorate because the business is also have a big effect on his health.
+Karan thinks the most challenging thing is to see Pat's health deteriorate.

-Pat can also see that Karan is stressed and trying her best to make the restaurant work as best she can.
+She is trying her best to make the restaurant work as best she can.

 Robert arrives at Whiskey Creek restaurant and thinks it is dated.